-- 11.15 An examination of Section 71 of the Act reveals that an A.O. may be appointed by the Regulatory Authority in consultation with the Government.
+- 12.15 An examination of Section 71 of the Act reveals that an A.O. may be appointed by the Regulatory Authority in consultation with the Government.
 The A.O. alone has powers to deal with the applications for adjudging compensation under Section 71 read with Sections 12, 14, 18 & 19 of the Act.
-Section 71(3) further provides that the A.O. has powers to decide compensation or interest "as he thinks fit" in accordance with the provisions of Section 12, 14, 18 & 19 of the Act. - 11.16 On scrutiny of the demand letter dated 01.01.2013 (placed at S. No.69-70 of the appeal), we find that the rate of interest payable by the buyer/allottee to the promoter in case of default in payment mentioned in Condition No. 4 as 13.5% p.a., is much higher than the interest or delayed penalty payable by the promoter to the buyer/allottee in case of default/delayed possession as provided in the Registration Booklet, wherein it is provided that the promoter will refund the money after certain deductions to the allottee without any interest as mentioned in Clauses 4.5 of the Registration Booklet; and with an interest at the rate of savings account interest of a Nationalized Bank as laid down in Clauses 4.6 & 4.7 of the Registration Booklet.
-It is evident from these terms and conditions of the demand Letter and the Clauses of Registration Booklet that they do not provide a level playing field between the appellant/promoter and the allottee/respondent.
-We feel that this imbalance is on account of the fact that the buyer/allottee has much less bargaining power as compared to the promoter, and since the buyer/allottee had no choice but to accept such "dotted line, one sided, unjust and unreasonable" terms and conditions of the Registration Booklet, and of the allotment/demand letter, as framed by the appellant/promoter.
-Such terms and conditions which are one-sided, unjust and unreasonable cannot be made binding on the allottee/respondent.
+Section 71(3) further provides that the A.O. has powers to decide compensation or interest "as he thinks fit" in accordance with the provisions of Section 12, 14, 18 & 19 of the Act.
+In the instant case, the Regulatory Authority has directed the promoter to pay interest at the rate of MCLR+1percent per annum.
+No "compensation" has been awarded in this case, which is in the exclusive domain of an A.O. - 12.16 On scrutiny of demand letter dated 17.10.2018 (placed at S. No. 82-83 of the appeal), we find that the amount payable by the buyer/allottee to the promoter in case of default in payment of Rs.
+1,09,968/=, as mentioned in Condition para of the said letter is Rs.
+75/= per day, which is much higher than the interest or delayed penalty payable by the promoter to the buyer/allottee in case of default/delayed possession as provided in the Registration Booklet, wherein it is provided that the promoter will refund the money after certain deductions to the allottee without any interest as mentioned in Clause 4.5 of the Registration Booklet; and with an interest at the rate of savings account interest of a Nationalized Bank as laid down in Clauses 4.6 & 4.7 of the Registration Booklet.
+It is evident from these terms and conditions of the Demand Letter and the Clauses of Registration Booklet that they do not provide a level playing field between the appellant/promoter and the allottee/respondent.
+We feel that this imbalance is on account of the fact that the buyer/allottee has much less bargaining power as compared to the promoter, and since the buyer/allottee had no choice but to accept such "dotted line, one sided, unjust and unreasonable" terms and conditions of the Registration Booklet, and of the Demand Letter as framed by the